 Blue Oaks is the other campground that lies amongst the rolling hills on the west shore of the lake.
 Spectacular views of the valley, and across the waters of the lake can be had at many campsites.
-Blue Oaks is the perfect spot to plan a family get together or another group event.
+Blue Oaks is the perfect spot to plan a family gets together or another group event.

 There are a separate camping and picnic area that can comfortably accommodate 200 people.
 Prior reservations are necessary for to secure this location.
 Even if the weather refuses to cooperate, your group will have a large covered dining area to retreat to.

 And fishing is one big draw to Don Pedro Lake.
-The lake is open year round and is well-stocked with several species of fish, including Black, Spotted, and Smallmouth Bass.
+The lake is open year-round and is well-stocked with several species of fish, including Black, Spotted, and Smallmouth Bass.
 Healthy populations of Chinook and Kokanee Salmon are especially prolific in the reservoir area.

 Between fall and spring, the California Department of Fish and Wildlife ensures plenty of trout have been brought in.
 Carp, catfish, and crappie are sometimes caught, most frequently in the reservoir.

 For those who decide they need to inject a shot of adrenaline into their vacation, Don Pedro will not disappoint!
-White water rafting adventures are close at hand.
+Whitewater rafting adventures are close at hand.
 Dare to take on the 18 miles of wild water winding down the Tuolumne River before it empties itself into the lake.

 Having conquered the water, head back to land to take on a one-armed bandit at one of the nearby casinos.
-The Chicken Ranch and Black Oak Casinos are both within easy driving distance of the Don Pedro Recreational Areas.
+The Chicken Ranch and Black Oak Casinos are both within an easy driving distance of the Don Pedro Recreational Areas.
 Head to Coulterville, Groveland, or one of the other historic towns to spend your winnings.

 Lady Luck not on your side?
 Drown your sorrows at the infamous Iron Door Saloon in downtown Groveland.
 It’s said to be the oldest continuously operating saloon in the state, and scene to many a showdown.